Buy Precious Metals With Your 403(b) To Safeguard Your Retirement

 Many people start out with a 403(b) plan, then reallocate it into diversified assets that can include precious metals placed into a special type of IRA.
 In this article, we’ll review the essentials behind a 403(b) plan, then discuss how you can use your 403(b) to purchase metals like gold and silver through a Precious Metals IRA.

 (To jump straight into how to roll over your 403(b), click here).

 A 403(b) plan is a specific type of retirement plan that bears tax advantages, and that can be offered primarily to employees of 501(c)(3) tax-exempt organizations, public schools, and churches.

 403(b)s were originally introduced in 1958 when Congress passed changes to the tax code.
-Public schools were the first to offer 403(b) plans to their employees in 1961, and when they emerged they were designed to just offer certain annuities.
-That restriction lent itself to the more common name of “tax-sheltered annuity plans” by which 403(b)s are still sometimes called.
+Public schools were the first to offer 403(b) plans to their employees in 1961, and when they emerged they were designed to just offer one specific thing rather than a plan that could hold a diverse variety of assets.

 A number of changes over the years have changed the shape of these plans somewhat.
 The Employee Retirement Income Security Act of 1974 (ERISA) forced all plans that offer employee-matching contributions to meet certain oversight rules.
 This, in effect, created two types of 403(b) offerings: one required to follow the ERISA guidelines and one that isn’t.